SitePen/dgrid/doc/migration-guide.md

 Not directly applicable; in `dojox/grid` this applies only to cell definitions where `cellType` is set to `dojox.grid.cells.Select`.

-The Editor column plugin does not currently offer support for native HTML select components; however, similar behavior can be achieved using the `dijit/form/Select` widget as the `editor`, and specifying `options` for the widget within the `editorArgs` property of the column definition object.
+The Editor column plugin does not currently offer support for standard HTML select components; however, similar behavior can be achieved using the `dijit/form/Select` widget as the `editor`, and specifying `options` for the widget within the `editorArgs` property of the column definition object.